aroemers/crustimoney/README.md

 'alice and ' !'eve' [a-z]+
 ```

+The syntax is flexible regarding whitespace.
+Multiple lines can be on the same line, and a `,` is also seen as whitespace.

-Keep in mind that `grammar` takes multiple maps, which can be used like so:
+Also remember that `grammar` takes multiple maps, which can be used like so:

 ```clj
 (grammar